nosql-esigelec/inge3a_23/tp_2/build_queries_with_pymongo.md

 The comments should be returned in order from most recent to least recent using the date key.

-Movie comments are stored in the comments collection, so this task can be accomplished by performing a $lookup.
+Movie comments are stored in the comments' collection, so this task can be accomplished by performing a $lookup.
 Refer to the Aggregation [Quick Reference](https://docs.mongodb.com/manual/reference/operator/aggregation/lookup/?jmp=university#join-conditions-and-uncorrelated-sub-queries) for the specific syntax.

 You can find examples of Aggregation with the Python driver in [resources/basic_aggregation.ipynb](resources/basic_aggregation.ipynb).